Page views in 2024 to date: 10

 Website news:

-Case of the Week #230
+Case #230

-Clinical History:
+Clinical history:

-Middle-aged woman with locally recurrent thyroid tumor, which was biopsied.
+Middle aged woman with locally recurrent thyroid tumor, which was biopsied.

-Micro images:
+Microscopic images:

 What is your diagnosis?

-Sclerosing mucoepidermoid carcinoma with eosinophilia
+Diagnosis: Sclerosing mucoepidermoid carcinoma with eosinophilia

 Discussion:

 Sclerosing mucoepidermoid carcinoma with eosinophilia is a rare thyroid malignancy seen almost exclusively in adult women, with a female:male ratio of 17:1 (Mod Pathol 2000;13:802).
 The tumor is composed of nests and anastomosing cords of relatively bland epidermoid cells with prominent nucleoli in a densely sclerotic stroma.
-Intermixed mucous cells can range from rare (as in this case) to abdundant, and some cases may have mucous cysts.
+Intermixed mucous cells can range from rare (as in this case) to abdundant and some cases may have mucous cysts.
 Areas of squamous differentiation with keratin pearls can be seen.
 The stroma contains a mixed inflammatory infiltrate with numerous eosinophils.
-Perineural invasion and obliteration of blood vessels are typical features, and perithyroidal soft tissue is involved in about half of the cases.
+Perineural invasion and obliteration of blood vessels are typical features and perithyroidal soft tissue is involved in about half of the cases.

 In patients with sclerosing mucoepidermoid carcinoma with eosinophilia, the background thyroid invariably shows chronic lymphocytic thyroiditis.
 It has been speculated that this tumor arises from ultimobranchial body rests (also known as solid cell nests), which are often hyperplastic in severe chronic thyroiditis (Mod Pathol 2000;13:802).
-In keeping with this theory, the tumor cells in sclerosing mucoepidermoid carcinoma with eosinophilia are negative for both thyroglobulin and calcitonin, and TTF1 is negative in most cases (Mod Pathol 2004;17:526).
-Further, sclerosing mucoepidermoid carcinoma with eosinophilia is diffusely positive for p63, which is also positive in ultimobranchial bodies, and negative in follicular cells.
+In keeping with this theory, the tumor cells in sclerosing mucoepidermoid carcinoma with eosinophilia are negative for both thyroglobulin and calcitonin; TTF1 is negative in most cases (Mod Pathol 2004;17:526).
+Further, sclerosing mucoepidermoid carcinoma with eosinophilia is diffusely positive for p63, which is also positive in ultimobranchial bodies and negative in follicular cells.

-A BRAF V600E mutation has been identified in solid cell nests adjacent to a papillary thyroid carcinoma, which supports the idea that solid cell nests may give rise to thyroid malignancies (Hum Pathol 2009;40:1029).
-However, the WHO believes that sclerosing mucoepidermoid carcinoma arises from follicular epithelium-derived metaplastic squamous nests.
+A BRAF V600E mutation has been identified in solid cell nests adjacent to a papillary thyroid carcinoma, which supports the idea that solid cell nests may give rise to thyroid malignancies (Hum Pathol 2009;40:1029); however, the WHO believes that sclerosing mucoepidermoid carcinoma arises from follicular epithelium derived metaplastic squamous nests.
 Rarely, these tumors are associated with a conventional papillary thyroid carcinoma.